Finding a Top Financial Advisor Firm in Buffalo Grove, Illinois

 Highview Capital Management, LLC

-Highview Capital Management, a fee-only practice, is the top firm on our list of financial advisors in Buffalo Grove, Illinois.
-Since Highview requires clients have at least $2 million under the firm's management, most of its clients are high-net-worth individuals.
+Highview Capital Management, a fee-only practice, requires clients have at least $2 million under the firm's management, and so most of its clients are high-net-worth individuals.
 Highview also works with a limited number of charitable organizations.

 For asset management, the firm charges a fee that's based on a client's assets under management.
 As a fee-only firm, Highview advisors do not sell securities or insurance for third-party compensation.
 Instead, the firm's revenue comes solely from client-paid fees.